araalinetworks/api/doc/source/assessmentreport.rst

  :width: 650
  :alt: Araali Report Summary

 **Database** in your stack are listed under "databases" or "dbaas," if you are running the database as a service.
-Depending on the database or dbaas you can see the name of the process or port and also if the database is accessible from an outside pod.
+Depending on the database or dbaas you can see the name of the process or port and also if the **database is accessible from an outside pod.** If your db has unnecessary exposure, you will see the **flag is_accessible as true**.

 **Top consumed services** are a list of external services/egress going out of your environment.